iamleeg/JavaByContract/README.md

 2. Define preconditions and postconditions as default methods on the interface that declares the contract where possible.
 This puts all of the information about how the contract is satisfied in one place.
 It makes it easier for an implementation to adopt the contract.

 3. Use [Command Query Separation](https://en.wikipedia.org/wiki/Command–query_separation) to design interfaces that have simpler contracts.

+4. Prefer contract conditions that are `true` for simplicity, but don't contort the contract to adhere to this rule.

 ## License